cnm724/note-taker-express/README.md

 ![demo gif](https://github.com/cnm724/note-taker-express/blob/main/2024-05-15%2018-52-38.gif)

+## License

+This project is covered by the MIT license.

 ## Credits

-* Clog middleware and notes.js code adapted from mini-project week 11!
+* Clog.js and notes.js code adapted from mini-project week 11!